Usage Guide

 out_img = op(cam)

-# Any method calls that fetches data from the pipeline will now issue warnings if a dropped frame is encountered.
+# Any method call that fetches data from the pipeline will now issue warnings

 This functionality is still being tested and the interface may therefore change.